pfsense/docs/source/cache-proxy/squid-troubleshooting.rst

        }
        write_config("Removed Squid");

-   - Or to remove squid, squidguard, lightsquid, and anything else with 'squid' in its package name from **Diagnostics > Command** in the **PHP Execute** box::
+   * Or to remove squid, squidguard, lightsquid, and anything else with 'squid' in its package name from **Diagnostics > Command Prompt** in the **PHP Execute** box::

        foreach (array_keys($config['installedpackages']) as $sec) {